amihaiemil/amihaiemil.github.io/_posts/2020-05-14-the-almighty-service-layer.md

 Please, be honest: does the above sound familiar or not?

-To summarize, I hope the above example shed more light on why this type of architecture is actually procedural and so damaging to code quality on the long run.
+To summarize, I hope the above example shed more light on why this type of architecture is actually procedural and so damaging to code quality in the long run.

-If you have other ideas on how to stick in that ISBN verification please, leave a comment bellow!
+If you have other ideas on how to stick in that ISBN verification please, leave a comment below!